bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_redefine_property.md

     Object.defineProperty(obj, "foo", {value: "baz"});
     // TypeError: can't redefine non-configurable property "foo"

-You will need to set the “foo” property to configurable, if you intend to redefine it later in the code.
+You will need to set the "foo” property to configurable, if you intend to redefine it later in the code.

     var obj = Object.create({});
     Object.defineProperty(obj, "foo", {value: "bar", configurable: true});